atopile/atopile/docs/install.md

 ### Adding components manually

-To manually add components, follow the instructions for creating a component in the type section.
+To manually add components, follow the instructions for creating a component or footprint in the section below.
 <!--
 TODO: link to the types
 -->